tytydraco/yessleep/out/Broken_by_the_night.md

 At work, I’d been doing what I could to keep on top of running a company, masking my increasingly drained appearance and depleted mental state — reminiscent of [Edward Norton’s workplace struggle with insomnia](https://youtu.be/8pDY_9u5Sn0) in Fight Club.
 Anyone who saw me in those days will know that the giveaway of this scene being fiction is Norton’s eyes aren’t nearly sunken enough, as mine had become.

-On days when I simply couldn’t function, I couched my absence as “migraines” among colleagues and friends — too embarrassed to say I wasn’t sleeping, something that comes naturally to everyone, including me for the 42 prior years.
-On top of this, I was ashamed by the source of my plight — a frivilous party drug, an admission I couldn’t broadcast beyond doctors.
+On days when I simply couldn’t function, I couched my absence as “migraines” among colleagues and friends — too embarrassed to say I wasn’t sleeping, something that comes naturally to everyone, as it did me for the 42 prior years.
+On top of this, I was ashamed by the source  — a frivilous party drug, an admission I couldn’t broadcast beyond doctors.
 So I gutted it out in silence.

 Eventually, the mental and physical toll became unsustainable, and I had to start an indefinite leave of absence from the job I loved.
 I cut out all travel and commitments — canceling trips, reassigning roles, and appointing surrogates.
 Still, nothing I did to streamline my life changed the sleeplessness.
 I never yawned, nor got tired.
-And all I could ever manage was an hour or two of medicated sleep — holding out hope with each passing week that a new drug cocktail might finally bring restorative rest.
+All I could ever manage was an hour or two of medicated sleep — holding out hope with each passing week that a new drug cocktail might finally bring restorative rest.

 Across three months, I’d invested tens of thousands of dollars seeing all experts in a 4-hour radius of DC, most of whom don’t take insurance.
 Yet I was no closer to a solution, let alone a basic understanding of what medically I was facing.
 I went to hospital ERs, begging to be put into a coma for one night — as Jordan Peterson [had done in in Russia](https://nationalpost.com/health/jordan-peterson-benzodiazepines).
 But not being suicidal, despite insomnia as its biggest risk factor, I could never get past triage.
 I reduced my daily routine to the calmest activities, sushi diet, textbook sleep hygiene… no matter what I did to LuLuLemonify my life, I couldn’t sleep.
 It was a hell you can’t imagine, without relief — not one night.